deanebarker/content-cloud-response-providers/README.md

-# Content Cloud Static Websites
+# Content Cloud Response Providers

 This library allows you to provide responses from external sources for entire sections of the URL path to a Content Cloud instance -- even the entire path, if you like.